pedro-henrique-a-silva/pedro-henrique-a-silva/README.md

 ### Hi there 👋

-My name is Pedro Henrique, I'm a brazilian Data Scientist in love with Python Machine Learning and all sorts of AI applications.
+My name is Pedro Henrique, I'm a brazilian Programer in love with Web development, Python, Machine Learning and all sorts of AI applications.